 - Pathologists (doctors who study diseased cells)

 In addition to having specialization in mesothelioma treatment, many doctors choose to specialize in certain forms of mesothelioma, including specific disease locations and stages.
-It’s incredibly important for mesothelioma patients to see doctors who specialize in their mesothelioma location and type as mesothelioma locations are largely considered different diseases.
+It’s incredibly important for mesothelioma patients to see doctors who specialize in their mesothelioma location and type, as mesothelioma locations are largely considered different diseases.

 Pleural Mesothelioma Specialists

 Pleural mesothelioma specialists are thoracic surgical oncologists.
 This means that they are cancer doctors who specialize in surgically removing cancers from the chest.
-However, not all thoracic surgical oncologists have the expertise required to perform the intricate surgeries required to treat pleural mesothelioma.
+However, not all thoracic surgical oncologists have the expertise required to perform the intricate surgeries needed to treat pleural mesothelioma.
 Only those specializing in mesothelioma can successfully treat pleural mesothelioma with surgery.

 Pleural Mesothelioma Specialist Spotlight

 Dr. David Sugarbaker: Developer of the extrapleural pneumonectomy procedure, Dr. David Sugarbaker is the head of thoracic surgery at Baylor College of Medicine’s Mesothelioma Program in Houston TX.
-Dr. Sugarbaker specializes in treating stage 1 and 2 pleural mesothelioma patients.
+Dr. Sugarbaker specializes in treating stages 1 and 2 pleural mesothelioma patients.
 He works with a multidisciplinary team and prescribes aggressive surgeries, chemotherapy and radiation to mesothelioma patients who come to Baylor.